King Edward II of England

 Because his father was often away on military campaigns and was accompanied by his mother, Edward had seen little of his parents and lacked parental guidance for most of his childhood.
 He had no living brothers and four of his five surviving sisters (all were older than him) were married and the other sister was a nun.
 His half-siblings were not born until after he was 16 years old.
 Therefore, Edward did not grow up surrounded by siblings.
 Edward did have an official household since he was an infant and staff that took care of his personal needs and education.

 King Edward I died on a military campaign on July 7, 1307.
-As a child, Edward was betrothed to Isabella of France, daughter of King Philippe IV of France and Joan I, Queen of Navarre in her own right, with the intention to resolve the conflicts between France and England over England’s possession of Gascony and claims to Anjou, Normandy, and Aquitaine.
+As a child, Edward was betrothed to Isabella of France, daughter of King Philippe IV of France and Joan I, Queen of Navarre in her own right, with the intention of resolving the conflicts between France and England over England’s possession of Gascony and claims to Anjou, Normandy, and Aquitaine.
 However, King Edward I attempted to break the betrothal several times and the marriage did not occur until after his death.
 Isabella and King Edward II were married on January 25, 1308, at Boulogne Cathedral in France.
 The couple’s coronation was held at Westminster Abbey on February 25, 1308.
 Isabella and Edward had four children.

 Isabella of France; Credit – Wikipedia